geerlingguy/kubernetes-101/episode-05/README.md

 ```

 For the `nfs.server`, use the Private IPv4 address for your NFS server.
 For the `nfs.path`, set it to the path of an NFS share on that server.

+You can check if the provisioner is running with `kubectl get pods`; make sure an NFS provisioner pod is running.

 ### Deploy Drupal and MySQL (MariaDB)